Switzerland refines its global democracy aims in a tough context

 Promoting democracy in authoritarian Tajikistan – is Switzerland making a difference?

 Meanwhile, as part of an overall effort to become more forceful about tackling democratic backsliding, it will take some to judge the impact, reckons Daniel Bochsler, a professor of political science at Central European University in Vienna.
-For now, according to Bochsler, Switzerland is seen by partners as having particular competence in fields like conflict prevention or integrating diverse groups in a society – governance efforts which are “not far from democracy promotion, but which tend to avoid the term”.
+For now, Bochsler explains, Switzerland is seen by partners as having particular competence in fields like conflict prevention or integrating diverse groups in a society – governance efforts which are “not far from democracy promotion, but which tend to avoid the term”.

 As such, any shift in approach is still in its infancy: “it’s too soon to ask whether things have changed much in just a year [since the launch of the foreign policy strategy]”, Bochsler says.